JavaScript Essentials 2 Course Completion – JSE2 Final Test Exam Answers Full 100% 2025

 - The variable

-is assigned the result of an Immediately Invoked Function Expression (IIFE).- Inside the function, a new
+coloris globally declared as'Red'. printColoris assigned the result of an Immediately Invoked Function Expression (IIFE).- Inside the function, a new

-, which is block-scoped. - Since this inner
+colorvariable is declared usinglet, which is block-scoped. - Since this inner

-is a different variable from the global one, it does not affect the outercolor
+coloris a different variable from the global one, it does not affect the outercolor. - The function returns

-. - Thus, the
+'Blue', which is stored inprintColor. - Thus, the

 Breakdown of Incorrect Answers:

-Thus, the correct answer is: Red Blue
+Thus, the correct answer is: Red Blue.

 Question 33: